SolrSherlock/SolrInterceptor/README.md

 **Please note that the port is used by all SolrAgentCoordinator installations.**

 ## CHANGE HISTORY ##
+20131011
+	With latest Solr versions, required to take the SolrDocument apart rather than make a JSONObject directly from it.
+The issue was bad JSON syntax in messages sent to the agents.
 20130619
 	No code changes; just upgraded Solr jars
 20130414